pjrclarke/PP3-MTQuiz/README.md

 * [CodeAnywhere](https://codeanywhere.com/) - Used to host and edit all code and the website.
 * [Github](https://www.gitpod.io/#get-started) - Used to deploy the website.
 * [art](https://pypi.org/project/art/) - Used for the font art.
+* [Miro](https://miro.com/) - Used to create the flow chart.
+* [ChatGPT](https://chat.openai.com/) - I utilised the tool as a means to effectively structure and organise my wording across the entirety of the readme file.

+## Python Packages ##

+- art 5.9 - Font Art
+- colorama 0.4.6 - Colouring certain fonts / words within the quiz
+- tabulate 0.9.0 - Creation of tables for the leaderboard

 [Back to top](<#contents>)
 <hr>

 # Credits #